Responding to Proverbs 24 and the metaphor of the home, artist Stephanie Barenz explores the story of wisdom within her work.

 32 Then I saw, and considered it well: I looked upon it, and received instruction.

-34 so shall thy poverty come as one that traveleth; and thy want as an armed man.
+34 So shall thy poverty come as one that travelleth; and thy want as an armed man.

 This painting is completed on a 12″x16″ wood panel with acrylics, ink, and pencil.
 I began by laying down a drawing in pencil and working back into it with a neutral palette of acrylics.
 I used water to dilute the paint to the point where it worked more like watercolor rather than acrylic.
 The pencil is laid on top of the acrylics, in order to bring out various details.
 As you can see, my process is a merging of drafting, drawing, and painting.
 The piece was then sprayed with an archival, kamar varnish in order to seal it.